publiclab/Leaflet.DistortableImage/README.md

 2. Open `examples/select.html` in a browser (todo -- add gh pages demo)

 Our `DistortableCollection` class allows working with multiple images simultaneously.
+This interface builds on the single image interface.

 The setup is relatively similar - here is an example with two images:

 ```JS
 // 1.
 Instantiate map
 // 2.
 Instantiate images but this time *dont* add them directly to the map
 img = L.distortableImageOverlay(
   'example.png', {